terilenard/dias-kuksa-firewall-doc/source/cloud.rst

 Grafana can be access via a web browser on *http://<local-ip>:3000*.
 The default login username is *admin* and default login password is *admin*.

 To view the data saved in InfluxDB in Grafana, a new *Panel* must be created.
 To extract all logs, under *Query* tab, modify the query statement as _SELECT * from logs_.
-After that modify the *Panel Options*
+After that modify in the *Panel Options*, on the left side of the editing page, the *Visualizations* style into *Logs*.
+This is set by default to *Time series*.
+Don't forget to save your changes by clicking *Apply* on the top right button.